PondWader/frp.js/README.md

 });
 client.on('closed', () => {
 	console.log('The FRP process has stopped.');
-	// If you wish to be safe and you don't want the client to stop you can add a line calling client.start() to automatically restart the client.
+	// If you wish to be safe and you don't want the client to stop you can call client.start() on close to automatically restart the client.
 });
 client.on('message', (msg) => {
-	// An alternative to using client.stdout where the messages are parsed to stringts for you. console.log(msg);
+	// An alternative to using client.stdout where the messages are parsed to strings for you. console.log(msg);
 });